Digital X-Ray and Dental Imaging in New York with i-CAT Scans

 How can I find out more about I-CAT in-office CAT scanner, intraoral digital scanner, and virtual oral surgery planning?

-For more information on the i-CAT in-office CAT scanner, intraoral digital scanner, and virtual oral surgery planning, please contact Staten Island Oral & Maxillofacial Surgery to schedule an appointment with oral and maxillofacial surgeons David Hoffman, D.D.S., Lydia J. Lam, D.D.S., and Mark Stein, D.D.S., M.D. at 718.226.1251.
+For more information on the i-CAT in-office CAT scanner, intraoral digital scanner, and virtual oral surgery planning, please contact Staten Island Oral & Maxillofacial Surgery to schedule an appointment with oral and maxillofacial surgeons David Hoffman, D.D.S., F.A.C.S., Lydia J. Lam, D.D.S., and Emad Abdou, D.D.S. by calling 718.226.1251 for our Staten Island location, 718.261.2790 for our Forest Hills location